Robert Rapaport, MD

 Specialties:Pediatrics, Pediatric Endocrinology

-Robert Rapaport is Professor of Pediatrics and the Chief of the Division of Pediatric Endocrinology and Diabetes at the Icahn School of Medicine at Mount Sinai.
+Robert Rapaport is Professor of Pediatrics and the Chief of the Division of Pediatric Endocrinology and Diabetes at the Icahn School of Medicine at Mount Sinai and at the Kravis Children’s Hospital at Mount Sinai.
 He is also the Emma Elizabeth Sullivan Professor of Pediatric Endocrinology and Diabetes.
 Dr. Rapaport received his medical degree from State University of New York - Downstate Medical Center, training in Pediatrics at Schneider's Children's Hospital (Long Island Jewish Hospital - Hillside Medical Center) and his fellowship training in Pediatric Endocrinology at St. Christopher's Hospital for Children, Philadelphia and New York Hospital-Cornell Medical Center, New York.
 He has published numerous articles and chapters including chapters in major Pediatric (Nelson) and Pediatric Endocrinology (Sperling, Lifshitz and Pescovitz) textbooks.
 Dr. Rapaport’s current research interests include growth and growth hormone in children born SGA, neonatal thyroid disease, growth hormone-immune interactions, aspects of childhood diabetes and pubertal disorders.

 American Board of Pediatrics